-The affirmative vote of a majority of the votes cast, either affirmatively or negatively, at a meeting at which a quorum is present is required to approve the 2020 Plan.
+The affirmative vote of a majority of the votes cast, either affirmatively or negatively, at a meeting at which a quorum is present is required to approve the proposed amendment to the 2020 Plan.
 Abstentions will be counted as present for purposes of determining the presence of a quorum, but will have no effect on the results of this vote.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the 2020 Plan.
-As a result, any shares not voted by a customer for the 2020 Plan will be treated as a broker non-vote.
-Provided that a quorum is met, such broker non-votes will have no effect on the results of this vote.
+Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the proposed amendment to the 2020 Plan.
+As a result, any shares not voted by a customer for the proposed amendment to the 2020 Plan will be treated as a broker non-vote, provided that once a quorum is met, such broker non-votes will have no effect on the results of this vote.